anyscale/madewithml.github.io/docs/courses/mlops/annotation.md

 ## Workflows

 Over time, our dataset will grow and we'll need to label new data.
 So far, we had a team of moderators clean the existing data but we'll need to establish proper workflow to make this process easier and reliable.
-Typically, we'll use collaborative UIs where annotators can fix errors, etc. and then use a tool like [Airflow](https://airflow.apache.org/){:target="_blank"} or [KubeFlow](https://www.kubeflow.org/){:target="_blank"} for worflow orchestration to know when new data is ready to be annotated and also when it's ready to be used for modeling.
+Typically, we'll use collaborative UIs where annotators can fix errors, etc. and then use a tool like [Airflow](https://airflow.apache.org/){:target="_blank"} or [KubeFlow Pipelines](https://www.kubeflow.org/docs/components/pipelines/overview/pipelines-overview/){:target="_blank"} for workflow orchestration to know when new data is ready to be annotated and also when it's ready to be used for modeling.

 ## Labeling functions